denoland/docs/deploy/manual/how-to-deploy.md

+---
-# Deploy with GitHub integration
+title: "Deploy with GitHub integration"
+---

 The simplest way to deploy more complex projects is via our Github integration.
 This allows you to link a Deno Deploy project to a GitHub repository.
 Every time